juauke/murdham/content/rules/character_creation.md

 {{% include "../gen/tb_starting_skills.md" %}}

 ## 4. Additional items
-In addition to what is provided by your career, you start with a *waterskin* and another additional item rolled wht a d10 and a d6 on the table below.
+In addition to what is provided by your career, you start with a *waterskin* and another additional item rolled with a d10 and a d6 on the table below.

 {{% include "../gen/tb_extra_items.md" %}}